samdjstevens/ecs-microservices-workshop/docs/cluster.md

 slug: /creating-the-ecs-cluster
 ---

-Now we have the VPC created in which our application is going to live, we will create the "cluster" in which we deploy our services into via containers.
+The first thing we must do when using AWS ECS is to create a [cluster](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/clusters.html), which is a **logical grouping of tasks or services**.
+We will be using [AWS Fargate](https://aws.amazon.com/fargate/) to run our tasks, which means we don't need to worry about provisioning any EC2 instances for our cluster, as AWS will take care of this for us.

 ## Creating the ECS Cluster with CDK

-Change/add the highlighted lines below into the stack.
+To create the cluster, change/add the highlighted lines in the stack:

 ```javascript title="lib/translatr-cdk-stack.ts" {3,16-19}
 import { Stack, StackProps } from 'aws-cdk-lib';